flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 In reality, the physical screen is made of **half-width pixels** and operates in two modes:

 - **Traditional/2D mode**: When the stereoscopic function is disabled, groups of two horizontal pixel pairs are treated as a single one.
-  - Truth be told, the screen can still display a frame of 800 x 240 px, although no commercial game ever used this.
+  - To tell the truth, the screen can still display a frame of 800 x 240 px, although no commercial game ever used this.
 - **Stereoscopic/3D mode**: All pixels are treated individually, and with it, the screen displays **two frames** of **400 x 240 pixels** at the same time.

 Moreover, to perform stereoscopic parallax, this particular LCD houses an extra layer called **Parallax Barrier** [@graphics-display_teardown].
 These opaque shutters deviate the backlight beamed behind the pixels of the LCD, so each eye will receive the light of a different subset of pixels [@graphics-display_howworks].
 The half-width pixels will also appear to be wider, thereby giving the feeling they have the traditional aspect ratio.